hemihydrate/blog/00-intro.md

 ## Book

 9th of July, 2016.
 I'm reading Sarah Waters' "Fingersmith".
-Saying it's a "criminal drama with lesbians in it" is much of an understatement of how *amazing* this book really is, but that's not the point.
+Saying it's a "crime novel with lesbians in it" is much of an understatement of how *amazing* this book really is, but that's not the point.
 It makes me remember of all the things written above, everything at once, like a blast right into my forehead.
 I cry and can't sleep this night.